asyncapi/community/BOUNTY_PROGRAM.md

 1. In submissions of issues for Bounty Program: `[repo]#[issue]` (`cli#38`)

-2. In invoice claiming reward: invoice subject `Bounty [repo]#[issue]` (`Bounty cli#38`), tag `bounty`
+2. In invoices claiming reward: invoice subject `Bounty [repo]#[issue]` (e. g. `Bounty cli#38`), tag `bounty`

+## Clarification on time periods

+Due to asynchronous nature of the AsyncAPI project itself and thus its Bounty Program, UTC offset in Bounty Program Issues' starting and ending dates is used.
+Starting dates should be considered having start at `00:00:00 UTC+12:00`, ending dates should be considered having end at `23:59:59 UTC-12:00`.

 ## Bounty Issue Submission

-Up to two Bounty Issues per each calendar quarter round of the Bounty Program are submitted in comments of dedicated AsyncAPI GitHub Organization's Discussion by the AsyncAPI Maintainer of the repository where the candidate for the Bounty Issue is residing, containing the following five fields:
+Up to two Bounty Issues per each calendar quarter round of the Bounty Program are submitted in comments of a dedicated AsyncAPI GitHub Organization's Discussion by the AsyncAPI Maintainer of the repository where the candidate for the Bounty Issue is residing, containing the following five fields:

 1. Number: `cli#361`